StudySmarter - The all-in-one study app.

 There have been many interpretations of the tree in the play.
 Let's consider three of the most popular ones:

 Vladimir and Estragon are separated by night - they can only be together during the day.
 Moreover, the two men can only wait for Godot during daytime which suggest that he can't come at night.
 Night falls right after the boy brings the news that Godot will not come.
-Therefore, daylight symbolises hope and opportunity, while night stands for a time of nothingness and despair.
+Therefore, daylight symbolises hope and opportunity, while night represents a time of nothingness and despair.

 The minimal props described in the stage directions serve a comedic but also a symbolic purpose.
 Here are some of the main objects: